 Keeping in line with the directives of Niagara Region Public Health, the Ontario Ministry of Health and Public Health Agency of Canada regarding the measures they are putting in place to safeguard against the spread of COVID-19.
 As well as Brock’s current stipulations, and the safety of our participants, volunteers and staff, all programming is closed until further notice.
 We will be in touch with any updates we receive regarding the reopening of programs.

-Formally known as the Special Needs Activity Program, at SNAP our participants health, safety and well-being is our first priority.
+Formerly known as the Special Needs Activity Program, at SNAP our participants health, safety and well-being is our first priority.

 Our trained student volunteers work with youth who require one-on-one support (and in some cases two-to-one support).